19 Best Hiking Snacks for Your Next Day Hike

 Shelf-stable and loaded with protein, homemade jerky is a fantastic hiking snack.
 Unlike a lot of other snacks, which can skew towards the sweet side of the spectrum, the savory flavor of jerky can be a nice change of pace.

 Making your own beef jerky at home is a lot easier than you might think and once you learn how you’ll save tons of money.
-Some of our favorite recipes are our Teriyaki Beef Jerky and our Classic Beef Jerky.
+Some of our favorite recipes are our Teriyaki Beef Jerky and our Simple Beef Jerky recipe.

 A bag of stryve jerky and louisville vegan jerky